-

 Determining property rating valuations

-Because it’s not possible to view for most properties in person, they may also inspect properties sold recently, and those where building consents show work has recently been completed.
+Because it’s not possible to view most properties in person, they may also inspect properties sold recently, and those where building consents show work has recently been completed.
 Many urban properties are also looked at externally to check the accuracy of the proposed value level.

 The updated rating valuations are independently audited by the Office of the Valuer-General to ensure they meet rigorous quality standards before the new rating valuations are certified.